Fifa controls African football – former Caf boss

-Fifa controls Africa and Ethics Committee lacks independence, says former Caf boss Ahmad
+Fifa controls Africa and ethics committee lacks independence, says former Caf boss Ahmad

 Last updated on .From the section Sport Africa

-Fifa's Ethics Committee lacks independence and the game's governing body is controlling Africa for strategic reasons, claims former Confederation of African Football (Caf) president Ahmad following the end of his two-year ban from football.
+Fifa's ethics committee lacks independence and the game's governing body is controlling Africa for strategic reasons, claims former Confederation of African Football (Caf) president Ahmad following the end of his two-year ban from football.

 The 63-year-old, who took charge of Caf in 2017, prior to his 2020 suspension for breaching various Fifa ethics codes, says he wants to help local football in his homeland Madagascar after returning to the sport in December.